What is a Third Party Claim?

 C. You do not believe a third party is responsible.

 Choosing Option C means you do not feel that your work injury was caused by a third party.
-We advise that all injured workers consult a third party injury attorney before making any judgments regarding the nature of their accident.
+We advise that all injured workers consult third party injury attorneys before making any judgments regarding the nature of their accident.
 Third party liability is difficult to determine with certainty without comprehensive legal training.
 An experienced and dedicated legal representative from Emery Reddy will fight aggressively for your best interests in order to earn clients the maximum possible settlement.

 Appeal a Denied Claim